 According to ACP Fernandez (played by Vishwas Kini), Bhumi is the only choice for such an undercover mission because she has the perfect physical appearance to be a hooker and yet she is not feminine and has no friends other than a mother and a sister.
 With Bhumi’s help, Mumbai Police gets hold of a low-life criminal Sasya (Vijay Varma) and from there on it’s a story about how the gangsters are planning a big heist about a mystery man- Nayak (played by Kishore Kumar G).

-I will not speak much about Nayak, as it is the mystery, but there is something so earnest about Kishore’s acting.
-I felt love, adoration and almost sympathy for the anti-hero (loosely speaking).
+I will not speak much about Nayak, as it is a mystery, but there is something so earnest about Kishore’s acting.
+I felt love, adoration, and almost sympathy for the anti-hero (loosely speaking).
 He is the leader of the cartel and there is not much to discover about him, he is the bad guy, he is smart and he is also brilliant and stuff that we have already come across.
-But, it’s how Kishore plays the character is what makes all the difference.
+But, it’s how Kishore plays the character that makes all the difference.

 Let’s now just talk about the best thing to have happened to ‘She”- Vijay Varma.
 Oh my God!
-First episode he gets caught because of Bhumi who poses as a hooker to trap Sasya (this is not a spoiler, Netflix’s description has this information), there was this reaction on his face of awe, of disbelief and of joy at the same time and it’s a moment that gave me chills.
+In the first episode, he gets caught because of Bhumi who poses as a hooker to trap Sasya (this is not a spoiler, Netflix’s description has this information), there was this reaction on his face of awe, disbelief, and joy at the same time and it’s a moment that gave me chills.
 Vijay Varma is like the breath of fresh air amidst the confusion of the plot-line of the show.

 Vijay Verma is flawless.
 There has to be a part two and I will be looking forward to it.